dr-yvardiyani/PRODIGY_GA_02/generated_images/README.md

-Generated images for Task 02
+Generated images created using Stable Diffusion for Task 02.